 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
 The beasts have committed the massacre of the Christians.

 Quo vadis? is Latin for 'Where are you going?' and alludes to the apocryphal acts of Peter, in which Peter flees Rome but on his way meets Jesus and asks him why he is going to Rome.
-Jesus says "I am going back to be crucified again", which makes Peter go back to Rome and accept martyrdom.
+Jesus says, "I am going back to be crucified again", which makes Peter go back to Rome and accept martyrdom.

-Published in installments in three Polish dailies in 1895, Quo vadis? came out in book form in 1896 and has since been translated into more than 50 languages.
+Published in instalments in three Polish dailies in 1895, Quo vadis? came out in book form in 1896 and has since been translated into more than 50 languages.
 This novel contributed to Sienkiewicz's Nobel Prize for literature in 1905.

 In 1901, Pathé Frères produced the first screen version, Quo vadis?
 (Lucien Nonguet, Ferdinand Zecca, 1901).
-It is only 65 meters long (duration: about three minutes) and was recently restored by the Centre national du cinéma et de l’image animée (CNC) in Paris.
+It is only 65 meters long (duration: about three minutes) and was restored by the Centre national du cinéma et de l’image animée (CNC) in Paris.

 Italian postcard.
 Photo: Cines.
 Publicity still for Quo vadis?
 (Enrico Guazzoni, 1913).
 Caption: The winner of the chariot race.